xiaolongw1223/GEOL6396-computational-EM/docs/README.md

  - "geometry.py": a package has 3 Classes: Mesh, Discretize and Utils.
 Here we want to mention that this package has a high degree of compatibility, which can be flexibly applied to many other geophysical forward and inversion problems outside the course.
 The plethora of notations have already been added in the script to explain the use and meaning of each function.

- - "tools.py": a package to deal with basic matrix calculation.
+ - "tools.py": a package to deal with basic matrix calculation used for the "geometry.py".

  **data**
  - The true model for the Lab3.